Jan Košek: Goalscoring talent shows

 In 1905 he returned to Slavia Prague and met his new coach Johnny Madden.
 The way Slavia Prague trained changed massively, it became more expertly done and more modern.
 At this point in his career for Slavia Prague, he scored 178 goals.
 Jan was highly coveted by Vienna Cricket and Football Club and by Rangers.

 1906 was a great year for him and Slavia Prague.
 During this year, Slavia Prague played 48 matches and won 39 times, with a goals scored to goals conceded ratio of 340:62.
 He at least scored 148 goals for Slavia Prague this season in 43 games.
 On 24 March Slavia Prague played a match against Budapesti Postás SE, in which Jan scored 4 goals.
 Košek had an explosive, violent temperament, a character that had the same trait in play as inaction.
 It was during this match in Pest on the MAC field.
 One of the Hungarian players knocked down Vaňek brutally.
 When treating him, a group Hungarian players are standing about 20 meters from us, surrounding Vaňek.
 Košek, seeing his injured friend, takes a look at the player who attacked Vaňek.
 The ball lied about a meter from his feet.
 Indignantly, he kicks him into the group of Pest players.
 His hard shot finds the culprit, Fekete, who goes down and is carried off the pitch.
 Everyone is surprised, nowhere is there a voice of resistance, rather muttering over the certainty with which Košek hit the culprit.
 From the 17 March 1906 to 19 May 1906, Kosek played 13 games and scored a hat-trick in each one.
 He totalled 31 hat-tricks that year and 62 goals across those 13 games, at an average of 4.76.
 On 25 February 1906, Slavia Prague beat Germania Schwechater 16–0.
-Jan scored 6 goals, including one with his hand, but the referee didn't see this and gave the goal.
+Jan scored 6 goals, including one with his hand, but the referee did not see this and gave the goal.
 On 10 October he scored his 300th goal for Slavia Prague in a 7–2 win against BTC.

-In 1907, Slavia Prague continued to play a vast amount of international friendly matches.
+In 1907, Slavia Prague continued to play a vast number of international friendly matches.
 Most of these matches were played against teams from neighbouring countries.
 Also this year, Slavia Prague won their biggest ever derby in a 9–1 thumping of Sparta Prague.
 Košek scored twice in this match.
 Jan scored 77 goals in 31 games for Slavia Prague this season, second behind Josef Bělka with 109 in 38.
-On 10 November, Košek scored 6 goals in a 8–1 victory against SK Smíchov, making this his 399th goal for Slavia in only 130 matches.
+On 10 November, Košek scored 6 goals in an 8–1 victory against SK Smíchov, making this his 399th goal for Slavia in only 130 matches.